apushkarev/Krpano-Markup-Language/README.md

 Krpano uses two different comment styles taken from JS and XML.
 Only one JS comment style is fully supported inside krpano actions: /* *\/
 For XML part of code one can use ordinary XML comments.

 Default comment style that user can set with Cmd/Ctrl + / shortcut is JS one.
-To create XML comment use **xmlc** snippet.
+To create XML comment use **xmlc** snippe OR make a keyboar shortvut for xml comment style snippet:

+        {
+            "keys": ["shift+super+forward_slash"],
+            "command": "insert_snippet",
+            "args": { "name": "Packages/User/KrpanoMarkup/snippets/xml-comment.sublime-snippet" }
+        }

 # Krpano snippets and completions